 What to expect from tour, to lease signing, to move in.

 Touring our facility.

 When arriving at our facility at your scheduled appointment time , you will be greeted by one of our staff and will be required to complete Covid-19 screening.
-You will then have the opportunity to meet with our Supportive Living manager and learn about all the services we have to offer, and answer any questions you may have.
+You will then have the opportunity to meet with our Supportive Living team and learn about all the services we have to offer, and answer any questions you may have.

 Inquiring residents and families will be taken on a tour of the entire facility and given the opportunity to see all three of our suite-style (given unit availability).

-During your lease signing, you will have the chance to make supportive living your official new home as well as see your unit and start envisioning your space.
+During your lease signing, you will have the chance to make Supportive Living your official new home as well as see your unit and start envisioning your space.